 My low-poly kangaroo playground sculptures can be seen at Calista Oval Bike Skills Track in the City of Kwinana.

 The kangaroos, in three different poses, are made from fully welded and finished 5mm steel.
-The kangaroos were designed to be safe, long-lasting and highly durable in a play environment.
+The choice of 5mm steel for this project increases the longevity of the kangaroos which were designed to be safe, long-lasting and highly durable in a play environment.

 I am able to work with clients to design and fabricate any similar low-poly animal sculptures, including pets, in a choice of metals or in solid granite.